cpetridis/cpetridis.github.io/_pages/about.md

 ---

 I am currently a Ph.D.
 Student (1st year) in Computer and Information Sciences at Temple University in Philadelphia, PA working with Prof. Zoran Obradovic.
 Before that, I completed my Integrated Master (5-year degree) in Electrical and Computer Engineering at the University of Thessaly in Volos, Greece.
 My research interests span across multiple areas of machine learning, including - but not limited to :) - Information Retrieval and Knowledge Discovery, with a focus on developing methods to extract meaningful insights from complex datasets.
-I am currently exploring Reinforcement Learning to develop intelligent systems that can adapt and learn in dynamic environments (supply chain management).
 If you are interested in collaborating or working with me, you are more than welcome to reach out! <br><br>

 <u>Education</u>